 Lenders will also prefer to see financially stable applicants who can provide personal guarantees secured against other assets to mitigate their risk.

-Exit Strategy Details
+Exit Strategy Details for Development Exit Finance

-The lender must know how you expect to repay the loan at the end of the term - whether that's through refinancing, remortgaging, or through selling the property.
+The lender must know how you expect to repay the loan at the end of the term - whether that's through refinancing, remortgaging, or selling the property.

 Gross Development Value Estimate

 GDV is a critical metric and shows the value that the property is expected to be worth on the open market once the building work is complete.
 This figure should be at least 20% above the project costs and ideally 30% or higher.

 You'll need to have references from at least two local property agents supporting the projected GDV value.
 It is beneficial if you can include details of other property sales or valuations that back up your figures.